bhassani/EternalBlueC/README.md

 # EternalBlueC
-Scanner for a machine's MS17-010 vulnerability status &amp; DoublePulsar backdoor detector
+EternalBlue suite remade in C which includes: MS17-010 Exploit, EternalBlue vulnerability detector, DoublePulsar detector and DoublePulsar UploadDLL controller

 [*] ms17_vuln_status.cpp - This program sends 4 SMB packets.
 1 negociation packet and 3 requests.
 This program reads the NT_STATUS response from a TransNamedPipeRequest ( PeekNamedPipe request ) and determines if NT_STATUS = 0xC0000205 ( STATUS_INSUFF_SERVER_RESOURCES ).
 If this is the correct response, then the target is vulnerable to MS17-010.
 Tested on unpatched Windows 7 x64 bit.